 This report provides a definition for "tax expenditures", describes the method used to identify tax expenditures, and provides a list of tax expenditures with estimates of their cost.
-Estimates are provided for tax expenditures for the tax year 2017 for the major tax regimes in Puerto Rico; including personal income tax, business income tax, sales and use tax and excise taxes.
+New estimates are provided for tax expenditures for the tax year 2018 and revised estimates for the tax year 2017 for the major tax regimes in Puerto Rico; including personal income tax, business income tax, sales and use tax and excise tax.
 Tax expenditures attributable to Act No. 135 of December 2, 1997, as amended, (the "Tax Incentives Act of 1998"), and to Act No. 73 of May 28, 2008, as amended, (the "Economic Incentives Act for the Development of Puerto Rico"; and together with the Tax Incentives Act of 1998, the "Incentive Acts") appear in the corporate regime in this Report.
 However, they are inherently different from other corporate income tax expenditures in some very important ways; as a result, a separate discussion of these tax expenditures is included in Section III, Measurement of The Cost of Tax Expenditures.

 The PRTER is an important tool to be used in conjunction with the annual budget of Puerto Rico.
 As discussed in more detail below, tax expenditures are an alternative to regular expenditures for pursuing policy objectives.
 However, unlike regular expenditures, tax expenditures are not presented in the annual budget of Puerto Rico.
 The PRTER complements the budget in that it completes the list of policies pursued and amounts expended.
-Like the budget itself, the PRTER will be updated annually at approximately the time that the budget is completed and made available to the public.
+Ultimately, the Puerto Rico Department of Treasury ("Treasury") plans to update the PRTER annually at approximately the time that the budget is being developed.
+The PRTER will be made available to the public soon thereafter.
+See the section below on Future Editions of The PRTER for more information about future editions of the PRTER.

-This Report is divided into five major sections: (i) Section I, The Definition of Tax Expenditures section, describes how a tax expenditure is defined for purposes of the PRTER; (ii) Section II, The Tax Expenditures as Part of the Budget section, explains the importance of this Report as part of the government budget process; (iii) Section III, The Measurement of the Cost of Tax Expenditures section, explains how the cost of tax expenditures is estimated and includes a discussion of taxpayer behavior; (iv)Section IV, The Identification of Tax Expenditures and Benchmarking section, describes the benchmarking process for each of the tax regimes included in this Report; and, (v) Section V, the Tax Expenditures Budget itself, a list of the tax expenditures and their costs in tabular form classified by tax regime, type of tax expenditure and budget category.
+This Report is divided into five major sections: (i) Section I, The Definition of Tax Expenditures section, describes how a tax expenditure is defined for purposes of the PRTER; (ii) Section II, The Tax Expenditures as Part of the Budget section, explains the importance of this Report as part of the government budget process; (iii) Section III, The Measurement of the Cost of Tax Expenditures section, explains how the cost of tax expenditures is estimated and includes a discussion of taxpayer behavior; (iv)Section IV, The Identification of Tax Expenditures and Benchmarking section, describes the benchmarking process for each of the tax regimes included in this Report; and, (v) Section V, Future Edtions of the PRTER, describes plans for future edtions of the PRTER; (vi) Section VI, The Tax Expenditures Budget section, includes the list of the tax expenditures and their costs in tabular form classified by tax regime, type of tax expenditure and budget category.
+There are 424 tax expenditures included in Section VI.